Photo: Competitors in Somerset ASA 2017 Synchro Championships with their awards.

 We promoted the Masters Synchro Conference held on 5 November 2017 (10am to 4pm) at The Queen’s Diamond Jubilee Centre, Rugby – the day after the Swim England Synchro National Masters Championships at the same venue.
 View report.

-Join a ClubTwo County clubs, Team Bath Synchro Club and Taunton Deane Swimming offer Artistic Swimming sessions to their members.
+Join a ClubTwo County clubs, Team Bath Synchro Club based at University of Bath STV and Taunton Deane Swimming offer Artistic Swimming sessions to their members.
+City of Bristol and University of Bristol Synchronised Swimming Club also offer opportunities to train and progress.

 Team Bath Synchro Club